fragrussu/sardunet/README.md

 The joint optimisation of *selector* and *predictor* enables the selection of informative sub-protocols of fixed size (i.e. shorter, clinically feasible) from densely-sampled qMRI signals (i.e. longer, difficult to implement in real clinical scenarios).

-In the foreseen application of SARDU-Net, the densely-sampled qMRI measurements would typically come from a few rich pilot qMRI scans that are performed any way when setting up new MRI studies for quality control.
+In the SARDU-Net framework, the densely-sampled qMRI measurements would typically come from a few rich pilot qMRI scans that are performed any way when setting up new MRI studies for quality control.
 These could include data from patients and data augmentation techniques could be used to increase signal examples from under-represented tissue types.

 # Dependencies
 To use SARDU-Net you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
 Additionally, you need the following third party modules/packages: